 Dying eggs can be a real fiddly job.
 Lucky for us most homeware stores have jumped on the metallic-egg-bandwagon and sell packets of dyed eggs in a whole range of colours.
 Grab some in textured blues and pinks, and cooler tones to really make them stand out.

 Colour Palette: White + Pink + Blue + Gold + Speckled or Marble patterns

-Easter is the one time when it’s acceptable to splash orange on everything.
+Easter is the one time of the year when it’s acceptable to splash orange on everything.
 The carrot colour palette adds a burst of happiness, fun and life to any tablescape.
-It’s the perfect setting for those who have little Easter Egg Hunter’s at their table.
+It’s the perfect setting for those who have little Easter egg hunter’s at their table.

 Colour Palette: Orange + Green + White + Neutrals

 - A mix of porcelain or plush bunnies.